varalakshmi-g/Day24-with-java/README.md

 9
 12

-3. How to print the count of sub arrays whose count is equal to k.
+3. How to print the count of sub arrays whose sum is equal to k.

 Here is the program for the above ...